gratianlup/temp/docs/flame-graph-panel.md

 ???+ note "Introduction to flame graphs"
     A flame graph is an alternative, more compact way of viewing a call tree.
-In this view, function instances are nodes with a size proportional to the time spent relative to the parent (caller) function and makes it easier to identify the portions of the app that take most of the time.
+In this view, function instances are nodes with a size proportional to the time spent relative to the caller (parent) function and makes it easier to identify the portions of the app that take most of the time.

     Nodes are sorted in the horizontal direction based on decreasing time relative to their parent node, while the ordering in the vertical direction forms a stack trace (a path in the call tree).
+The function taking the most time in the application is then found in the leftmost, bottom part of the Flame graph.

     ![Flame graph diagram](img/flame-graph.png){: style="width:320px"}
-    In the example above, the *main* function is considered the prcoess entry point, calling *foo* and *bar*, with *foo* taking 60% of the time and *bar* 40%.
+    In the example above, the *main* function is considered the process entry point, calling *foo* and *bar*, with *foo* taking 60% of the time and *bar* 40%.
 Function *foo* spends a part of its total (inclusive) time in the calls to *baz* and *etc1*, while the rest is self (exclusive) time, meaning instructions part of *foo* which are not calls to other functions.

     Note that there are two instances of the function *baz* with different execution time, each with a unique path to it in the call tree starting from *main* (all other functions have a single instance).
 You can see the time of each instance by hovering with the mouse over it or in the *Details panel* after it's selected.